saudiwin/idealstan/README.md

 At present, `idealstan` is only available on Github as one of its main dependencies, `cmdstanr` is also not on CRAN.
 To use my package, `cmdstanr` must be first be set up with a local installation of `cmdstan`, which is used for estimation.
 To see how to install `cmdstanr`, [see this guide](https://mc-stan.org/cmdstanr/).
 Note that the `cmdstanr` default installation location should be used when installing `cmdstan`.

 To install this package, type the command `remotes::install_github('saudiwin/idealstan',local=F,build_vignette=TRUE)` at the R console prompt (you first must have the `remotes` package installed from CRAN for this to work).
-The best way to learn how the package works is to look at the package vignettes, which can be accessed by running the R command `vignette(package='idealstan)` following package installation.
+The best way to learn how the package works is to look at the package vignettes, which can be accessed by running the R command `browseVignettes('idealstan')` following package installation.

 **If you use this package, please cite the following:**